writeson/aws-msk-pubsub/README.md

 2) Deploy
 - cdk deploy

-Option B) Helper script (example end-to-end flow)
-A comprehensive example script exists at something/deploy_script.sh that automates:
-- prerequisites checks
-- building and pushing a container image
-- updating Kubernetes manifests
-- deploying to EKS
-- smoke testing the deployment
-Run with:
-- bash something/deploy_script.sh all
-Use the script’s help for more granular steps:
-- bash something/deploy_script.sh

 After deployment, configure the FastAPI application’s environment variables in your Kubernetes manifests or Helm chart.
-Point KAFKA_BOOTSTRAP_SERVERS to the MSK TLS brokers or set MSK_CLUSTER_NAME and allow the app to resolve brokers accordingly if you extend the code to use src/helpers/msk.py in cluster mode.
+Point KAFKA_BOOTSTRAP_SERVERS to the MSK TLS brokers exposed by your MSK cluster.

 ## Configuration and Topics
 Default topics are user-events and system-alerts (configurable via KAFKA_TOPICS).
 The app: